Kan 7.10.360

-Kan 7.10.360 is an interactive virtual museum dedicated to the commemoration and illustration of the events of the October 7 attacks.
+Kan 7.10.360 (כאן 7.10.360) is an interactive virtual museum dedicated to the commemoration and illustration of the events of the October 7 attacks.
 It was launched in May 2024 by the Israeli Public Broadcasting Corporation ahead of Yom HaZikaron.

 Background

 On the morning of October 7, 2023, Hamas and Palestinian Islamic Jihad militants launched a surprise attack on Israel.
 Under the cover of thousands of rocket launches, approximately 3,000 militants infiltrated dozens of Israeli communities and military installations in and around the Gaza envelope, engaging in firefights against the few security forces present.
 The attacks resulted in the deaths of 1,195 people, of whom 736 were civilians, while 251 people were kidnapped into the Gaza Strip.
 In the initial hours, response units, Israeli police officers, Yamam fighters, and IDF soldiers fought against the militants despite being outnumbered.
 About 1,550 militants were killed on Israeli soil during the battles, while the Israeli side lost 301 soldiers, 55 police officers, and 10 Shin Bet agents.

 In response to the massacres, the Israeli Public Broadcasting Corporation initiated the creation of the 7.10.360 Museum to document and commemorate the events of the attack.